 SCOPE DESCRIPTION COST APPORTIONMENT METHODOLOGY Professional costs Professional fees relating to: Environmental Remediation (remediation of public open space only).
 Civil Engineering (relating to civil design and public utility upgrades).
 Civil and landscaping design Infrastructure upgrades Hydrological and urban water management Parking & Traffic Impact System Urban Water Management.
 Landscape Architecture (associated with public open space, streetscape and public realm).
 Civil Construction (relating to management of civil works).
 Pro rata cost determined by proportion of Net Developable Area.

-NEED AND NE XUS - PROFESSIONAL AND ADMINISTRATIVE COSTS: It is reasonable been made for a contribution towards a range of professional costs associate that professional costs be reimbursed for those tasks which contribute holis , function and betterment of the precinct.
+NEED AND NEXUS - PROFESSIONAL AND ADMINISTRATIVE COSTS:

+Provision has been made for a contribution towards a range of professional costs associated with the redevelopment.
+It is reasonable that professional costs be reimbursed for those tasks which contribute holistically to the overall redevelopment, function and betterment of the precinct.